DiMarzioBian/SR-GNN/README.md

 # SR-GNN

-This is a pytorch implementation of AAAI'19 paper [Session-based Recommendation with Graph Neural Networks](https://arxiv.org/abs/1811.00855)
+This is an unofficial pytorch implementation of AAAI'19 paper [Session-based Recommendation with Graph Neural Networks](https://arxiv.org/abs/1811.00855)

 Running on single GPU:
 ```bash